manutaitrmn/EFREI_ST2VAS_Project/README.md

 # Execution steps

-## Start and create the K8s cluster
+## Start and create the k8s cluster
 ```bash
 vagrant up
 ```
+Note: a token file will be generated in the project folder, copy it and paste it on the k8s dashboard to log in.

-## Open ports for the k8s dashboard
+## In order to access the k8s dashboard from host
 ```bash
 vagrant ssh master
 setsid /vagrant/dashboard.sh >/dev/null 2>&1 < /dev/null &
 ```

 ## Dashboards
 - k8s dashboard: [10.0.0.100:10443](10.0.0.100:10443)
 - Prometheus: [10.0.0.100:30090](10.0.0.100:30090)